 Do you need some help planning your next trip to Hawaii?
 If you’re debating Maui vs Big Island, you’ll definitely want to read this comparison post so you can choose the best Hawaiian island for your next trip!

-This comparison post of Maui vs Big Island contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This comparison post of Maui vs Big Island was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Planning your next Hawaiian vacation and stuck between Maui and the Big Island?

 I know how hard it can be to choose just one island when there are so many amazing places in Hawaii to visit.
 That’s why we’re here to help you figure out which island is right for you.